lalitparab786/Machine-Learning/README.md

 Support Vector Machines Classifier Tutorial with Python

-Support Vector Machines (SVMs in short) are supervised machine learning algorithms that are used for classification and regression purposes.
+Support Vector Machines (SVM) are supervised machine learning algorithms that are used for classification and regression purposes.
 In this kernel, I build a Support Vector Machines classifier to classify a Pulsar star.
 I have used the Predicting a Pulsar Star dataset for this project.

 __Table of Contents__